Mole Man: Fictional character biography

 Mandarin's White Light Ring approached Mole Man to help it and the other rings have revenge on Tony Stark where he became Mandarin-Six.
-Mole Man and the other Mandarins later travelled to Svartalfheim to confront Malekith the Accursed, who had hunted down other three Mandarins and had taken their rings from them.
+Mole Man and the other Mandarins later traveled to Svartalfheim to confront Malekith the Accursed, who had hunted down other three Mandarins and had taken their rings from them.
 The Mandarins thwarted any attempt of Malekith to hide or flee, as the rings could locate each other.
 Malekith made a pact with Iron Man (who was also at the time in Svartalfheim to retrieve the rings) disposed of his ring and escaped to safely, as he could no longer be tracked.
 Following their failure to kill Malekith, the Mandarins resumed their own paths.
 The Mandarins joined forces once more to help Mole Man's plan to create ring-powered weapons with which destroy cities from their base in Sinister London.
 A test was thwarted by the Fantastic Four.
 Before they could release one of the actual machines, Iron Man pinned them down along with the Trojan Guard and Abigail Burns.
 The Mandarins failed to escape as Iron Man's ally Dark Angel used magic to prevent them from teleporting.
-After the other Mandarin's are defeated, Mole Man's ring declared him the Prime-Mandarin.
+After the other Mandarins are defeated, Mole Man's ring declared him the Prime-Mandarin.
 Instead, Mole Man abandoned his ring and retreated.

 Mole Man was later contacted by unknown individuals to bring them Athol Kussar, the half-brother of mine owner Faust Swart who laundered money to fund Hydra's African base after he knew about his half-brother's actions and had been previously imprisoned in a mine by Swart while evading the S.H.I.E.L.D. agents.
 When Mole Man broke into Kussar's cell, Kussar did not want to leave due to a bomb inside his body that would detonate if he left his cell.
 Mole Man was attacked and knocked down by Invisible Woman who disposed of the bomb and placed Kussar in S.H.I.E.L.D. custody.

-As part of the "All-New, All-Different Marvel", Mole Man and his fellow Subterraneans ended up in a civil war with the Subterraneans that are on the side of his son Mole Monster.
+In "All-New, All-Different Marvel", Mole Man and his fellow Subterraneans ended up in a civil war with the Subterraneans that are on the side of his son Mole Monster.